Blog>Sleep Advice> Mattress Size Guide: What Size Mattress Do You Need?

 Posted By: Layla

 Besides how your mattress looks and feels, there’s another important element to consider that impacts your sleep: mattress size.
-The right sized mattress is a major part of how well you sleep.
+The right-sized mattress is a major part of how well you sleep.
 After all, you’ve probably experienced the misfortune of a mattress that was too small for you.
 For instance, maybe you visited your folks during the holidays and had to make do with your childhood twin mattress despite your feet hanging off the edge.

 Choosing the right size mattress from all the options out there might be intimidating, especially because many sizes have sub-categories.
 Want to make sure that you pick the right mattress size for your space?
-Keep reading our mattress guide below to learn more about making the right decision for you and your bedroom.
+Keep reading our mattress size guide below to learn more about making the right decision for you and your bedroom.

 Twin Mattress Dimensions